alfredlua/memory-game/README.md

 - HTML, CSS, and Javascript
 - Font Awesome - For the icons
 - Google Fonts - For the fonts
+- GitHub & BitBucket HTML Preview - Used to preview the game using the Github repo

 ## Spotted a bug?